 Introductory Period.
 Your first 90 days of employment are considered an introductory period.
 During this time, you will participate in an orientation to SCIS and receive any training required for you to perform your job duties.
 This "getting-acquainted" or introductory period gives your supervisor the opportunity to determine how well you perform your job.
 It also provides you the opportunity to decide if you are satisfied with the position.
-SCIS reserves the right to extend the duration of the introductory period, an informal performance evaluation may be conducted.
+SCIS reserves the right to extend the duration of the introductory period when determined appropriate at the Company's discretion.
+Upon completion of the introductory period, an informal performance evaluation may be conducted.
 Successful completion of the introductory period does not change the at-will employment relationship.
 Employees are employed on an at-will basis both during and after the introductory period.